If you want to know who hates whom, just listen to what they say. Here are some tweets on 303 Creative from some "tolerant and inclusive" law profs:

 5. Prof. Laurence Tribe of Harvard Law: “This anti-LGBTQ decision will one day be relegated to the dustbin of history, denounced as wrong from the day it was decided (as Lawrence v.
 Texas said of Bowers v.
 Hardwick), and recognized as a demeaning slur on the equal dignity of our fellow citizens.

 On Twitter, these law profs say the quiet part out loud.
+I have personally heard law profs I know well say much the same thing.

 This is not what they say when they are teaching 303 Creative in the classroom.